Football in France: Ligue de Football Professionnel

 The Stade Vélodrome, home of Olympique de Marseille, before a match against Paris Saint-Germain in 2015.

 The top two divisions of French football, Ligue 1 and Ligue 2, are governed by the Ligue de Football Professionnel.
 The league organizes and manages both leagues and is also responsible for the 36 professional football clubs that contest football in France (18 in Ligue 1 and 18 in Ligue 2).

 Ligue 1 is the French professional league for football clubs.
 It is the country's primary football competition and serves as the top division of the French football league system.
 Contested by 18 clubs, it operates on a system of promotion and relegation with Ligue 2.
 Ligue 1 is one of the top national leagues, currently ranked fifth in Europe behind the English Premier League, Italian Serie A, Spanish La Liga and German Bundesliga.
 Ligue 1 was inaugurated on 11 September 1932 under the name National before switching to Division 1 after a year of existence.
 The name lasted until 2002 before switching to its current name.
-The current champions of France are Paris Saint-Germain, who won a record thirteenth title in 2025.
+The current champions of France are Paris Saint-Germain, who won a record fourteenth title in 2026.

 Ligue 2 is the second division of French football.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the Championnat National.
 The league was created in 1934, a year after Ligue 1 and consisted of 23 clubs that were divided into two groups, Nord and Sud.

 Ligue 1 club Paris Saint-Germain ranked fourth place in the top ten most popular sports clubs on social media in the world as of 7 February 2024: